karanchahal/papers/distributed_training.md

 among all p.

 1. Each process i, brekas up its data into parts, one for transferring, one for recieving.
 It then transfers and recieves data from process that is at a distance p/2 from it.
-2. Once data is received, it performs the local reduction.
-Now it breaks this recieved data into 2 parts again.
-One for transfer , one for recieving.
-It transfers/recieves data from a process that is p/4 distance from it.
 3. This process continues until log(p) steps.
-Once it is complete, each process has a chunk of the final aggragated data.
+Once it is complete,each process has a chunk of the final aggragated data.

 The complexity of this algorithm is as follows: